-The Office of the Provost Office, in conjunction with the University Marshal, the Division of Communications, representatives from all 10 schools and colleges, and various campus departments, developed the following adornment policy for Vanderbilt’s annual Commencement ceremonies.
+The Office of the Provost Office, in conjunction with the University Marshal, Communications and Marketing, representatives from all 10 schools and colleges, and various campus departments, developed the following adornment policy for Vanderbilt’s annual Commencement ceremonies.

 - Adornments may be worn but are limited to cords from organizations officially recognized by Vanderbilt.
 Read the Dean of Students’ student organization guidelines.